-This year the Malabar Midwives are celebrating 10 years of dedicated care to Aboriginal families.
+In 2016 the Malabar Midwives celebrated 10 years of dedicated care to Aboriginal families.

 The Foundation has had significant input in supporting the Malabar Midwives; in particular by securing funding for the ‘Mentored Aboriginal Midwife’ role.
 As there is no longer government funding for this position, The Foundation relies on generous donations to continue to support this inititiative.